johndoe2012/Gitutor/ch2-basic.md

 - `git commit -m "comment"`: type commit message inline.
 - `git commit -am "comment"`: stage all modified files, then commit.
 Note it does not work with untracked files.

+- `git commit --amend` **appends current staging area to last commit**, and give you a chance to **change the commit message**.
+Note last commit is replaced by amended commit.
+Note redo commit may cause issue if it is done after a `git push`.

 ### Remove Files

 When we `rm` a file in the file system, the file is only put into **modified but unstaged** state.
 To make Git reflect on this change, we still need to stage it and commit.